top of page

 HOO, thus helping to preserve neighborhood integrity.

-For a much more detailed discussion including why the "four-unrelated" law never seems to get enforced and what these new classifications will and won't do
+For a much more detailed discussion of what these new classifications will and won't do

 CLICK HERE.